shtrausslearning/shtrausslearning.github.io/docs/markdown/about.md

 My name is Andrey!

 I'm Aerodynamicist & Data Analyst.
 I have worked on a number of interesting projects over the years, these days my interest is shifting to the integration of machine & deep learning solution in a variety of fields.
-I'm also quite fond of bioinformatics[^1] & biomimicry related subjects.
+I'm also quite fond of bioinformatics[^1] & biomimicry related subjects and absolute love NLP :3

 ### **Background**